homanw104/docker-host-proxy/README.md

 A simple container designed to transparent-proxy other containers in **host network**.

+It's useful if you want to:

+* Proxy containers who don't follow environment variables like `http_proxy`
-It can theoretically proxy any process in the host system as long as the uid matches.
+* Transparent-proxy any process that runs in the host network

 One of the use cases is to proxy the home-assistant container, so that the HACS plugin can use proxy while keeping the benefit of using the host network in Home Assistant.

 ## Features

-* A relatively small size of 17.5MB
+* A relatively small size of ~18MB
 * Easy configuration via environment variables
 * Decoupled from your main services, redirect rules are deleted when the container stops

 ## Usage

-1. Run your existing service with a specific user `-u <name|uid>[:<group|gid>]`.
+1. Run your existing service with a specific user (`-u <name|uid>[:<group|gid>]`).

     ```bash
-    docker run --rm -d -u 1099 --network=host your-service:latest
+    docker run --rm -d -u 1099 --network=host <your-service>
     ```

 2. Run `docker-host-proxy` with your proxy settings.